D23 (Disney)

 D23: The Official Disney Fan Club, also known as simply D23, is the official fan club for the Walt Disney Company.
-Founded in 2009, the organization is known mainly for its biennial exposition event, D23: The Ultimate Disney Fan Event (previously known as the D23 Expo).
+Founded in 2009, the organization is known mainly for its biennial exposition event, D23: The Ultimate Disney Fan Event (previously known as D23 Expo).
 The name D23 refers to D for Disney and 23 for 1923, which is the year Walt Disney founded the company.

 Membership is in two levels: free and gold.
-Membership includes Disney twenty-three (a quarterly publication), yearly gifts, events, exclusive merchandise offers, and discount and early access to the Ultimate Disney Fan Event.
+Membership includes yearly gifts, events, exclusive merchandise offers, and discount and early access to the Ultimate Disney Fan Event.
+From D23's inception until winter 2025, gold membership also included a quarterly magazine called Disney twenty-three.